Skip to main content

 When a session enters via an incident route (e.g., AI SRE is triggered from an incident or war room), the platform binds the corresponding incident to the session and brings it in as context, anchoring troubleshooting to the correct incident from the start.
 Based on this, AI SRE can use built-in skills during the conversation to further act on the incident — reading incident details, querying the timeline, creating / viewing war rooms, linking changes, and more.
 For automatic war-room diagnosis on the IM side, see IM Integration.

 Automatic incident integration for A2A is currently supported conceptually and is under active development: automatic incident binding is not yet fully available, and bidirectional event streams across agents will be progressively completed with each release.
-Do not treat this as a fully available capability — during private beta, only features that have been explicitly enabled should be relied upon.
+Do not treat this as a fully available capability — during the public beta, only features that have been explicitly enabled should be relied upon.

 Creating and Managing